 Macroscopic models of agents in interaction may have static and dynamic phase transitions.
 The former are the usual ones studied with statistical physics methods.
-For example, in the canonical ensemble, one finds the phase transitions by looking for non-analyticities of the free-energy density (or another relevant thermodynamic potential) as a function of the control parameters, say just $\beta = 1/(k_B T)$ , where $\mathcal{Z}$ is the partition function, $\mathcal{C}$ represents all the system configurations, and $\mathcal{H}(\mathcal{C})$ is the Hamiltonian.
-In particular, one is interested in identifying the order parameters (in some cases this is easy, in others it is not) that characterise the various equilibrium phases, finding the critical curves of the control parameters in the phase diagram, and studying the critical phenomenon that is to say the behaviour of the order parameter and other properties close to the phase transition.
+For example, in the canonical ensemble, one finds the phase transitions by looking for nonanalyticities of the free-energy density (or another relevant thermodynamic potential) as a function of the control parameters, say just $\beta = 1/(k_B T)$, where \mathcal{Z} is the partition function, \mathcal{C} represents the system configurations, and $\mathcal{H}(\mathcal{C})$ is the Hamiltonian.
+In particular, one is interested in identifying the order parameters (in some cases this is easy, in others it is not) that characterise the various equilibrium phases, finding the curves in the phase diagram where the macroscopic behaviour changes, and studying the order parameter and other macroscopic properties close to these phase transitions.